dr8co/PrivacyShield/README.md

 During runtime, the password manager stores the passwords in memory.
-The memory is locked to prevent the passwords from being swapped to disk, and is cleared (zeroized) when the password manager exits.
+The memory is locked to prevent the passwords from being swapped to disk, and is cleared (zeroized) when the password manager exits, even in the event of a terminal error or an unexpected exit.

-The password manager also supports the following features:
+The password manager also features the following tools:

 * **Password Generator** - A simple password generator to generate strong passwords.
 * **Password Strength Checker** - A simple password strength checker to check the strength of your passwords.